xUrko/spica-devops-timestamp-generator/README.md

 - Name
 - Choice between 12 and 24 hour clock
 - Choice on whether to show day of week or not

+## Spica QA Assistant

+The timestamp generator is also available at [https://spica-qa-assistant.herokuapp.com/](https://spica-qa-assistant.herokuapp.com/).